Category: General

 The official INDX topping off celebration will be held on Friday, November 27th.

-Source: http://news.buzzbuzzhome.com/2015/11/indx-centrecourt-lifetime-nears-topping-off.html
+Source: https://news.buzzbuzzhome.com/2015/11/indx-centrecourt-lifetime-nears-topping-off.html

 TORONTO, April 8, 2015 /CNW/ – The Greater Toronto Chapter of NAIOP is pleased to announce the recipients of this year’s individual awards for outstanding contributions to the industry.
 The honours will be handed out at the 14th Annual NAIOP Real Estate Excellence (REX) Awards on April 15, 2015 at the